 - It may be an incredibly valuable investment in increasing the resale value of your home

 In one of our previous articles, Bathroom Renovation Costs in Toronto & Montreal, we look at the overall average costs of different tiers of complete bathroom renovations.
-When hiring a specialized general contractor for a bathroom remodel, they will generally incorporate the cost of several different elements in their quote including tiles, fixtures, sub-trades, labour, etc. Whether you require a contractor just for the gut out or are looking to hire a general contractor for the entire project, the typical cost you can expect to pay for this initial part of the job can range between $800 and $1500.
+When hiring a bathroom contractor for a bathroom remodel, they will generally incorporate the cost of several different elements in their quote including tiles, fixtures, sub-trades, labour, etc. Whether you require a contractor just for the gut out or are looking to hire a general contractor for the entire project, the typical cost you can expect to pay for this initial part of the job can range between $960 and $1800.

 Re-think a DIY demo